Josephmichal/bug-completed/hack/bug/portswigger/HTTP request smuggling.md

 ==============================================================

-### Bypassing client side fileters
+### Bypassing client side filters
 --> chela samayangalil servers clientumayi(browser) authenticate chyunath certificate vechitan.
 This certificate contains their "common name" (CN), which should match their registered hostname.
 The client can then use this to verify that they're talking to a legitimate server belonging to the expected domain
 -->Some sites go one step further and implement a form of mutual TLS authentication, where clients must also present a certificate to the server.
-In this case, the client's CN is often a username or suchlike, which can be used in the back-end application logic as part of an access control mechanism
+In this case, the client's CN is often a username or suchlike, wh ich can be used in the back-end application logic as part of an access control mechanism
 -->For example, front-end servers sometimes append a header containing the client's CN to any incoming requests:

                       GET /admin HTTP/1.1